-States Banning The Sale of Fossil Ivory
+States and Countries Banning the Sale of Fossil Ivory

 and Proposed Legislation